Module Details

 Programme Code Programme Semester Delivery

-CR_KITMN_8 Bachelor of Science (Honours) in IT Management 5 Mandatory
+CR_KITMN_8 Bachelor of Science (Honours) in IT Management and Cybersecurity 5 Mandatory

-CR_KITSP_7 Bachelor of Science in Information Technology 5 Mandatory
+CR_KITSP_7 Bachelor of Science in Information Technology and Cybersecurity 5 Mandatory